freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1770.1

 And the bike is available again.
 This is the last step.
 Run the script once more.
 Feel free to play around, rent and return some bikes.
-When you are ready to be done, return all the bikes you rented.
+When you are ready to be done, return all the bikes you rented and exit the program.

 #### HINTS